leonardo-rinaldi/WebP-WordPress-Plugin/README.md

 # WebP WordPress Plugin

-This simple plugin enable you to upload WebP image in Wordpress without any problems.
+This simple plugin enable you to upload WebP images in Wordpress without any problems.

 ## Installation